All faculty must complete Nanovic funding requests online through the Faculty Request Form.

 1. Immigration and the Challenge to National Identities.
 The arrival of migrants, immigrants, and asylum seekers from the Middle East and Africa directly fueled the rise of right-wing populist leaders throughout Europe.
 How can such challenges be met both effectively and in a way that respects human dignity?

-2. Islamophobia, "Christian" Identity, and the Secular State.
-In Europe today, it is impossible to ignore religious prejudice, assertions of religious identity (spurious or otherwise), and the role of the secular state as a mediating institution between such forces.
-How have definitions of religious identity affected definitions of political identity, and what can be done to defuse such tensions?
+2. Religion and the State.
+In Europe today, it is impossible to ignore religious prejudice (e.g. Islamophobia), assertions of authentic or spurious religious identity, and the role of the secular state either as a mediating institution or force for religious or anti-religious bias.
+How have assertions of religious identity challenged definitions of political identity?
+The situation of eastern European Christianity is especially interesting in the consideration of such questions.

-3. Threats to Democracy and European Integration.
-After the catastrophe of two major world wars, political leaders sought to create supranational economic and political institutions in Europe (the European Union, EFTA, European Court of Human Rights, etc.) that would integrate nations and thereby reduce the incentives for conflict between them.
+3. European Integration and the Fate of the EU.
+After the catastrophe of two major world wars, political leaders in Europe sought to create supranational economic and political institutios that would integrate nations and reduce the incentives for conflict between them.
 What has been the fate of such projects, and how can they be improved?
 How has political populism affected European democracy and peace?
-How are such changes affecting Europe's relationships around the world?
+To what extent are political changes in Europe affecting Europe's relationships around the world?

 Will all future supported projects be required to be policy-oriented?
 By no means.
 The above topics and questions are not intended to be exhaustive, nor are they intended to preclude other topics of research.
 We will indeed continue to support a wide variety of endeavors to maintain our distinctive profile as the only European Studies institute that has deep roots in the arts and humanities.